 Dallas Baptist University offers a Pre-Physical Therapy Program that will prepare students for admission in to Physical Therapy School.
 The Biology Department of the College of Natural Sciences and Mathematics and the Kinesiology Department of the Dorothy M. Bush College of Education have incorporated the necessary prerequisites for PT school into specialized B.S.
 Biology and B.S.
-Exercise Science degrees, respectively.
+Kinesiology (Exercise Science) degrees, respectively.
 Qualified students who complete either the BIOL or KNES degree will have the required prerequisites for applying to Physical Therapy Schools in Texas.
 Students will work with advisors who will help them to complete the courses needed for application to PT School and their degree.

 The following courses are required for admission to Physical Therapy School: